 P2255R2: A type trait to detect reference binding to temporary

-, type traits that detect when the initialization of a reference would bind it to a lifetime-extended temporary.
+P2255R2 is a proposal for C++23 that introduces reference_constructs_from_temporary and reference_converts_from_temporary, type traits that detect when the initialization of a reference would bind it to a lifetime-extended temporary.

 Motivation

-.
-Because the constructor is a function template, the conversion does not occur when the constructor is called.
+For example, let box<const T&> holds an object of type const T&, and it can be initialized from a type convertible to T. Because the constructor is a function template, the conversion does not occur when the constructor is called.
 Instead, it happens in the member initializer list.
-This means a temporary object of type T
+This means a temporary object of type T might be created and then destroyed at the end of the constructor.
+Therefore, box will hold a dangling reference when the constructor returns.

 template <typename T> class box {